rdesktop/rdesktop/README.md

 	% make
 	% make install

-The default is to install under /usr/local.
-This can be changed by adding --prefix=directory to the configure line.
+The default is to install under `/usr/local`.
+This can be changed by adding `--prefix=directory` to the configure line.

 The smart-card support module uses PCSC-lite.
 You should use PCSC-lite 1.2.9 or later.
-To enable smart-card support in the rdesktop just run `./configure` with the `--enable-smartcard` option.
+To enable smart-card support in the rdesktop add `--enable-smartcard` to the configure line.

 ## Note for users building from source